-This Hearthstone Tavern Brawl is a lie.
-Captain Blackheart has no treasure, just a mountain of pirate minions (and not even good pirate minions).
-Frankly, I wonder how he even got such a fearsome name as “Blackheart” with the lousy lot of minions he’s rounded up for you.
-Ugh.
+This Hearthstone Tavern Brawl is a lie, because Captain Blackheart has no treasure, just a mountain of pirate minions — and not even good pirate minions.
+Frankly, I wonder how this pirate managed to get such a fearsome name as “Blackheart” with the lousy lot of minions they’ve rounded up for you.

-But instead of wallowing the misery of playing this Brawl, let’s jump straight into the details — and how to (hopefully) win your free Classic pack for the week.
+This is another RNG-heavy Brawl, which can be frustrating.
+You might wind up with the cards you want and win your very first game or you might be queuing up for an hour trying to get a good hand.
+But instead of wallowing the misery of RNG Brawls, let’s jump straight into the details — and how to (hopefully) win your free pack for the week.

 Tavern Brawl basics

 - Description: The Captain left treasure for EVERYONE, but mostly for you!
 Each turn, open a chest of three random cards and choose one to put in your hand!

 You can pick any class to Brawl with, but every class has the same deck: 30 2-mana 2/3 Pirates.
 Every turn you get to Discover a card and add it to your hand, which sort of lets you customize your deck as you go.
 The Discovery mechanic makes the Brawl wholly reliant on RNG, which can be frustrating.
 You could get great cards or you could get terrible cards — and either way, you’re unlikely to get cards with any synergy.

 But it all comes down to the luck of the draw for this Brawl, and getting luck on your side can make it time-consuming to get a win on this one.

 There isn’t much strategy to this Brawl — it’s only difficult to win because it’s so random.
 However, there are a few tips that can help you out:

 - Play aggressively.
 Hit your opponent as hard as you can as fast as you can — the longer these matches draw out, the more likely your opponent is to be able to pull out powerful cards that you may not have an answer to.